rydmike/rydmike.github.io/blog_flutter_linting.md

 I also like the clean setup of enabling all rules in one file, by including all currently available rules and then only turning OFF the rules I don't use.
 This keeps the setup easy to maintain.
 Feel free to do the same **or** take the easy route and just use default [Flutter lints](https://pub.dev/packages/flutter_lints) or walk the narrow and strict path with [Very Good Analysis](https://pub.dev/packages/very_good_analysis) or [Lint](https://pub.dev/packages/lint).

 If you don't care about linting and tuning it yourself, the nice part is that a good basic linting setup is a part of Flutter.
 From Flutter version 2.5, and later, you get a good basic rule set enabled by default for new projects.
 It is a good move by the Flutter team to offer this.
 It means that eventually all Flutter projects will use solid linting rules by default.
 Rules that will help improve the quality of produced Flutter apps and packages.
-Since we are now at Flutter 3.3, this goal has already been realized to a large degree.
+As we have now reached Flutter version 3.7, this goal has now been realized to a large degree.

 ## What Are the Rule Differences Between All These Packages?